How to stay in the UK after graduation: Visas overview and career advice

 You can do well at an interview and still not get the job if someone more qualified is also interviewed.
 If you don’t get the job, ask for interview feedback.
 This can help you build a relationship with the company for future opportunities, and alert you to any mistakes you are making at the interview.

-Our team at EP Advisory has been working with students and graduates looking to settle in the UK and Europe for nearly five years.
+Our career coaching team at EP Advisory has been working with students and graduates looking to settle in the UK and Europe for more than six years.
 We provide a variety of services including 60-minute consultations to orient you on your options, to full-service packages that include crafting your CV, updating your LinkedIn profile, and supporting you throughout the job application process.

 If you are interested in our services, you can start with a free 15-minute call.
 Upload your CV and answer a few questions about your goals and we’ll schedule a call with one of our experts.
 We also provide online resources such as CV guidance, LinkedIn templates, and example interview questions.